 - Enterprise plans, commonly used by large organizations

 Slack allows business owners and administrators to export data from public channels.
-This data generally include public messages, files, archived channels, and logs showing integration activities.
-To access information on deletion and editing, or to obtain records from direct messages and private channels, the data retrieval process becomes even more difficult.
+This data generally includes public messages, files, archived channels, and logs showing integration activities.
+To access information on deletion and editing or to obtain records from direct messages and private channels, the data retrieval process becomes even more difficult.

 How Do I Export Slack Messages?

 There are multiple ways you can capture data from Slack; however, you need to check the current retention settings first.
 Slack allows you to customize retention settings for chats and files as per your preferences, but default settings, while preventing data loss, retain everything.
 Whether you look for a direct message or an entire chat thread within a channel, you will find that backlogs in Slack are secure.

 Once you are sure that the data is being saved continuously, you can collect it by utilizing one of Slack’s Discovery APIs.